yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 ## Evaluation with **Busco**

-[BUSCO](http://busco.ezlab.org/) (Benchmarking Universal Single-Copy Orthologs) is a tool allowing to evaluate the quality of a genome assembly or of a genome annotation.
-By comparing genomes from various more or less related species, the authors determined sets of ortholog genes that are present in single copy in (almost) all the species of a clade (Bacteria, Fungi, Plants, Insects, Mammalians, …).
+[BUSCO](http://busco.ezlab.org/) (Benchmarking Universal Single-Copy Orthologs) is a widely used tool to evaluate the quality of a genome assembly and annotation.
+By comparing genomes from various related and distantly related species, the authors determined sets of ortholog genes that are present in single copy in (almost) all the species of a clade (Bacteria, Fungi, Plants, Insects, Mammalians, …).
 Most of these genes are essential for the organism to live, and are expected to be found in any newly sequenced and annotated genome from the corresponding clade.
-Using this data, BUSCO is able to evaluate the proportion of these essential genes (also named BUSCOs) found in a set of (predicted) transcript or protein sequences.
-This is a good evaluation of the “completeness” of the annotation.
+Using this data, BUSCO evaluates the "completeness" of genome annotation by assessing the proportion of these essential genes (also named BUSCOs) found in a set of (predicted) transcript or protein sequences.

 As an alternative for genomes only one can use [**compleasm**](https://github.com/huangnengCSU/compleasm) with the same BUSCO gene sets, as compleasm is a bit more sensitive and thus allows finding slightly more conserved genes.